okfn/okfn.github.com/projects/add/index.md

 2. Create a file at this location

-        projects/_posts/yyyy-mm-dd-{slug}.html
+        _projects/{PROJECT NAME}.html

-   where yyyy-mm-dd is the date you added the project.
-As an example, if your project’s slug were `awesome-data-visualizer` and today's date were 2013-05-17 you would create
+   replacing <code>{PROJECT NAME}</code> with a suitable URL-friently name, e.g. if your project were called "Awesome Data Visualizer", you could create

-        projects/_posts/2013-05-17-awesome-data-visualizer.html
+        _projects/awesome-data-visualizer.html

 3. To the file add a project title and a general description.
 Here's what it should look like: